How it Works

 1. Select students

-LFA recruits the state’s most outstanding and diverse college students and recent graduates.
+Lead for North Carolina (LFNC) recruits the state’s most outstanding and diverse college students and recent graduates.
 We are specifically looking for students with a demonstrated commitment to public service and a wish to return to, or remain in, a community they are already connected to.
 Recruitment begins junior year and is comparable to that of corporate sector peers.
-LFA emphasizes reaching low-income and first generation college students, women, people of color, and military veterans.
-For the 2019 cycle, LFA already has 1600+ registered applicants for just 50 slots.
+LFNC emphasizes reaching low-income and first generation college students, women, people of color, and military veterans.
+For the 2022 cycle, LFNC has 25 placement sites across the state.

 2. Select host governments

 Local governments apply to host a Fellow.
 Lead for North Carolina works with local governments that are extremely limited in their financial resources to identify private support.
 The local government must be able to provide sufficient support and mentorship to the fellow to ensure a successful fellowship.